Visa policy of mainland China: Hong Kong and Macau residents who are not Chinese citizens

 Non-visa-exempt citizens who are non-permanent residents of Hong Kong or Macau require a visa to visit the mainland.
 Since 2023, all holders of non-permanent Hong Kong Identity Cards are eligible to apply for a 2-year visa with multiple entries provided that they have applied for and received at least one Chinese visa in the past, and are not employed as domestic helpers in Hong Kong.
 Hong Kong permanent residents are eligible for a 5-year multiple entry visa or, since 2024, a Mainland Travel Permit for Hong Kong and Macao Residents (non-Chinese Citizens) valid for 5 years.

 Domestic helpers in Hong Kong can apply for a single or double-entry L visa valid for one or two stays of 30 days.
 Multiple-entry L visas valid for 6 months with 15-day stays are available to those who have received at least one Chinese visa.
 All visa applicants who are domestic helpers require a written letter from the employer stating that the employer will travel together with the visa applicant to the mainland.

-Holders of Macau Resident Identity Card are automatically eligible for multiple entry visas valid either for 6 months (for non-permanent residents) or 12 months (for permanent residents only).
+Holders of the Macau Resident Identity Card are automatically eligible for multiple entry visas valid either for 6 months (for non-permanent residents) or 12 months (for permanent residents only).

 Permanent residents of Hong Kong and Macau with multiple entry visas may apply for a separate sheet of paper at border checkpoints in Shenzhen and Zhuhai for Chinese entry and exit stamps.